PyCQA/baron/docs/grammar.rst

 Raise from
 ~~~~~~~~~~

+Python 3.3 or earlier

 .. image:: ./grammar_diff/raise_from.png

 Ellipsis in from import
 ~~~~~~~~~~~~~~~~~~~~~~~

+Python 3.3 or earlier

 .. image:: ./grammar_diff/ellipsis_in_from_import.png

 New lambda grammar
 ~~~~~~~~~~~~~~~~~~

+Python 3.3 or earlier

 I have no idea on what to do with this one yet.